cuijiancorbin/A-Compact-and-Interpretable-Convolutional-Neural-Network-for-Single-Channel-EEG/README.md

-# A Compact and Interpretable C
+# A Compact and Interpretable Convolutional Neural Network for Cross-Subject Driver Drowsiness Detection from Single-Channel EEG
-dfgdfsg

-asdfasdf

-sagd